adam-tibbetts/webcompare/readme.md

 1. Open the application.
 2. Enter the URL of the website you want to monitor.
-3. Configure the capture settings (e.g., frequency, resolution).
+3. Configure the capture settings.
 4. Set up comparison parameters and thresholds for change detection.
 5. Start the monitoring process.

-The application will take care of the rest, capturing screenshots at the configured intervals and comparing them to detect any changes.

 ## Building the Application